nathanbirrell/natee.biz/resume.md

 - 10 years software engineering experience with some of Australia’s largest companies, primarily in **Frontend Development**.
 - On the technical side, my focus is mainly on modern Javascript web-application development.
 In-depth experience with Typescript, create-react-app (and its surrounding ecosystem), GraphQL and Node.
 I am also comfortable working on Backend services, with experience in Node, Ruby/Rails, Lambda, GraphQL and more.
+- Not attached to any specific technology or framework, generally open to new tech stacks and frameworks and always open to learning new things.
 - Typically thrive in empowered, self-sufficient and multidisciplinary teams.
 Keen interest in process, written/async communication and improving the way teams work.
+- I work 4-day weeks, usually Tue-Fri (4x10hr).
+Preference for more asynchronous modes of working, but still flexible around colocated teams and remote working (I enjoy both).

 ## Experience